Thairo Estrada Player Props: Giants vs. Padres

 - Estrada leads San Francisco with a slugging percentage of .467, fueled by 27 extra-base hits.

-- Estrada has driven home a run in 21 games this season (35.0%), including more than one RBI in 6.7% of his games and producing three or more of his team's runs on two occasions..
+- Estrada has had at least one RBI in 35.0% of his games this season (21 of 60), with two or more RBI four times (6.7%).
+He has also accounted for three or more of his team's runs in two contests.

-- In 51.7% of his games this year, he has scored at least once.
-And he's had eight games with multiple runs (13.3%).
+- He has scored in 31 games this year (51.7%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.